This post may contain affiliate links. Please see our disclosure policy.

 A full list of ingredients is included in the recipe card below.

-How to Make Air Fryer Jalapeno Poppers
+How to Air Fry Jalapeno Poppers

 Jalapenos sliced in half with seeds and insides removed, on a wooden cutting board.

-In a medium clear glass bowl, shredded cheese and cream cheese are being mixed together with a fork.
+Shredded cheese and cream cheese are being mixed together with a fork.

 Jalapenos, sliced in half, on a wooden cutting board and filled with cheese mixture.

-1. Spoon the cream cheese mixture into each jalapeño half.
+1. Spoon the cream cheese mixture into each jalapeno half.

 Cheese stuffed jalapenos, wrapped in slices of bacon, on a wooden cutting board.

-1. Wrap each stuffed jalapeño with a slice of bacon.
+1. Wrap each stuffed jalapeno with a slice of bacon.
 Secure with a toothpick if needed.

 Uncooked bacon wrapped jalapenos in the air fryer basket, in front of the air fryer.

-1. Place poppers in the air fryer basket, keeping them in a single layer.
-Air fry at 375 degrees F (190 degrees C) for 12–15 minutes.
+1. Place the stuffed jalapenos in the air fryer basket, keeping them in a single layer.
+Air fry at 375°F (190°C) for 12–15 minutes.

 Crispy cooked jalapeno poppers in the air fryer basket, in front of an air fryer.

-Expert Tips
+Recipe Tips

-Bacon Wrapped Jalapeno Poppers FAQs
+Air Fryer Jalapeno Poppers Recipe FAQs

 Can I make air fryer jalapeno poppers ahead of time?